Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 \subsection{Validity}

 Validity concerns are pervasive in both benchmarking and interventional evaluations.
 The concept of \emph{validity} describes the extent to which an evaluation performed via one or more proxy outcomes captures the intended properties of a system \citep{coston2023validity}.

-Assuming that ideal outcomes can be defined as prediction targets, it is necessary to evaluate the measurement error and validity of benchmarking.
 A common reason why validity can fail in practice is that the evaluation is conducted under conditions which do not represent real-world deployment.
 This threatens external validity.
 We go into more detail about two pervasive issues: label bias, when available outcomes are proxies of ideal outcomes for evaluation, and selection bias, resulting in available data that systematically differs from the full population.